monica85rodrigues/cake-demo/README.md

 Now, you are ready to start writting in your cake file all the tasks you want.

+After to write all taks you just need to run build.ps1 with Powershell window or you can use Visual studio code terminal.

 ## Demo structure

 In my demo structure you can see two projects: